 What Do You Need to Get Started With Your WordPress Blog?

-- A Bluehost hosting account (use our link to save 50% off first transaction)
+- A SiteGround hosting account (use our link to save big bucks on your monthly subscription).

-- A theme (Sometimes free, sometimes a small fee depending on what you choose)
+- A WordPress theme (sometimes free, sometimes a small fee depending on what you choose).

 Step 1: Thinking of and Purchasing the Perfect Domain Name